MEET OUR 2022 SUMMER COACHES!

 A 2005 graduate of Georgia, Provanzano was a four year letter winner and two year captain for the Bulldogs.
 She led Georgia in digs from 2000-02 and finished her career fifth all time in school history in digs.
 The Bulldogs reached the SEC Tournament semifinals twice while she was playing.
 In addition to her athletic accomplishments, Provanzano was given the Georgia Athletics Sportsmanship Award in 2002 and was named to the SEC Good Works team in 2003.

-With a vast resume of playing and coaching experience, Terry Condon officially joined the Tufts University volleyball staff this March.
-In 2015, Condon was enshrined in the American Volleyball Coaches Association (AVCA) Hall of Fame for her outstanding contributions as both a coach and a player.
+With a vast resume of playing and coaching experience, Terry Condon officially joined the Tufts University volleyball staff in the Fall of 2017 and is going on her 6th season with the Jumbos.
+She has been instrumental in helping the Jumbos remain a top program in New England while breaking into the top 10 nationally!
+Condon entered her 5th Hall of Fame when the Southern California Indoor Volleyball Association inducted her in the Spring of 2021.
+In 2015, Condon was enshrined in the American Volleyball Coaches Association (AVCA) Hall of Fame for her outstanding contributions as both a coach and a player as well!

 She most recently coached at UMass-Boston, successfully turning the Beacons into one of the most recognizable programs in Division III women’s volleyball.
 During her 11 seasons in Boston, Condon led the Beacons to unprecedented success, including seven straight Little East Conference regular-season and six tournament championships, as well as three NCAA Division III Regional crowns, which the Beacons brought home in 2010, 2012, and 2013.